Editorial · Safety & Workforce

 Law & Compliance

-Reiwa 6 (April 2024) Expansion of On-Hire Safety & Health Training in Japan — Scope and 8 Mandatory Items
+Japan's April 2024 (令和6年) Expansion of On-Hire Safety & Health Training — All 8 Items Now Mandatory Across Every Industry

-The April 1, 2024 expansion of on-hire safety and health training in Japan.
-We organize the key points of the revision — the abolition of the omission clause in 労働安全衛生規則 (Industrial Safety and Health Regulations) Article 35, which now makes all 8 items mandatory across every industry — along with the scope and the required items, written for compliance officers.
+The April 1, 2024 expansion of Japan's on-hire safety and health training under the Japanese Industrial Safety and Health Act.
+We organize the key points of the revision — the abolition of the omission clause in 労働安全衛生規則 (Japanese ISHA Regulations) Article 35, which now makes all 8 items mandatory across every Japanese industry — along with the scope and required items, written for compliance officers at Japan-based employers.

 Law & Compliance